lnicastro/DIF/README.md

 # DIF
 DIF is a collection of tools aimed at implementing a powerful indexing system for astronomical catalogs and other data with spherical coordinates, stored into MySQL / MariaDB databases.
 DIF is able to use both [HTM](http://www.skyserver.org/htm/) and [HEALPix](http://healpix.jpl.nasa.gov/) pixelization schemas and it allows very fast query execution even on billion-row tables.
 Because it requires to create and enable a storage engine, you need to install it using the MySQL source code.
-See the [documentation](doc/dif.pdf).
+See the [documentation](doc/dif.pdf) and the [reference paper](http://www.hindawi.com/journals/aa/2010/524534.html).

 ## Requirements